-This plant occurs naturally in forest margins and scrubland and will there grow to 5 metres in height.
-In cultivation it will grow happily either in the open or in dappled shade achieving dimensions of 2 to 3 metres in height and spread.
-It is very wind resistant.
-It can be grown very successfully in a pot although the pot does need to be quite big.
+This plant occurs naturally in forest margins and scrubland and will there grow to 15ft in height.
+In cultivation it will grow happily either in the open or in dappled shade achieving dimensions of 10ft in height and spread.
+Similar to Pseudopanax arboreus but with bigger and shinier leaves (more exotic looking) but smaller in stature.

 As with all woody plants, plant high, exposing as much of the taper at the base of the trunk as possible.
 Allowing soil to accumulate around the base of a tree or shrub can be fatal.